awsdocs/amazon-route53-docs/doc_source/resolver.md

 Before you start to forward queries, you create Resolver inbound and/or outbound endpoints in the connected VPC\.
 These endpoints provide a path for inbound or outbound queries:

 **Inbound endpoint: DNS resolvers on your network can forward DNS queries to Route 53 Resolver via this endpoint**
 This allows your DNS resolvers to easily resolve domain names for AWS resources such as EC2 instances or records in a Route 53 private hosted zone\.
-For more information, see [How DNS resolvers on your network forward DNS queries to Route 53 Resolver](#resolver-overview-forward-network-to-vpc)\.
+For more information, see [How DNS resolvers on your network forward DNS queries to Route 53 Resolver endpoints](#resolver-overview-forward-network-to-vpc)\.

 **Outbound endpoint: Resolver conditionally forwards queries to resolvers on your network via this endpoint**
 To forward selected queries, you create Resolver rules that specify the domain names for the DNS queries that you want to forward \(such as example\.com\), and the IP addresses of the DNS resolvers on your network that you want to forward the queries to\.
 If a query matches multiple rules \(example\.com, acme\.example\.com\), Resolver chooses the rule with the most specific match \(acme\.example\.com\) and forwards the query to the IP addresses that you specified in that rule\.
-For more information, see [How Route 53 Resolver forwards DNS queries from your VPCs to your network](#resolver-overview-forward-vpc-to-network)\.
+For more information, see [How Route 53 Resolver endpoint forwards DNS queries from your VPCs to your network](#resolver-overview-forward-vpc-to-network)\.

 Like Amazon VPC, Resolver is regional\.
 In each region where you have VPCs, you can choose whether to forward queries from your VPCs to your network \(outbound queries\), from your network to your VPCs \(inbound queries\), or both\.